perelloliver/convfinqa-task/report.md

 #### Evaluation metric choices and reasoning

 I selected the following evaluation metrics:

-    i.
-Execution accuracy: was the answer right? iii.
-Turn degradation: what is the average accuracy for each turn, and what is the degradation slope of accuracy over turns?
+- Execution accuracy: was the answer right?
+- Turn degradation: what is the average accuracy for each turn, and what is the degradation slope of accuracy over turns?

 Execution accuracy is our key metric - getting the answer right is arguably the most important metric.
 Since our 'program' is programmatically generated via tool use, it's always equivalent if the answer is correct, so we don't require metrics for the program value.